Manvendra2000/wp-caching-plugin/readme.txt

 🔓 Open-source!
 Modify, share, and improve! 🎉

 🚀 Enjoy a faster WordPress experience!
-Let us know what you’d like next! 🔥
+Let us know what you’d like next!! 🔥